 Note also that the regulations say abandonment itself doesn’t create the loss; instead, it merely establishes worthlessness.
 That means you’re still playing within the rules for worthless securities.
 The date of your loss is the last day of the taxable year in which the abandonment occurs, not the date of the abandonment.
 Also, you can’t claim an ordinary loss when abandoning a security if you would have a capital loss under the usual rules for worthless securities.

 Claiming the loss

-When you’re ready to claim the loss, you have to show it on Schedule D as a capital loss.* You can’t claim a theft loss, for example, on the theory that the stock became worthless because the executives were a bunch of crooks — even if that’s true.
+When you’re ready to claim the loss, you have to show it on Schedule D as a capital loss.
+(This assumes you don’t qualify for an ordinary loss on certain small business shares.)
+You can’t claim a theft loss, for example, on the theory that the stock became worthless because the executives were a bunch of crooks — even if that’s true.

 The amount of the loss is determined by your basis for the shares.
 You may have seen the stock go sky high before it sank into oblivion, and that can leave you feeling like you lost a lot more than the amount you paid for the shares.
 You can’t include that unrealized profit in the amount of your deduction.

 You have to report the loss as if you sold the shares for zero dollars on the last day of the taxable year.
 That’s true even if the event that establishes worthlessness occurs earlier in the year.

 Statute of limitations

 In a pinch, you can amend a prior year return to claim the loss.
 Recognizing the difficulty of determining which year to claim the deduction, Congress provided a special seven-year limitation period for reporting a loss from worthless securities — more than double the usual three-year period.
 If you’re just now realizing that some of your shares became worthless four or five years ago (or six or seven), you still have time to amend your return to claim the loss.
 The clock runs out seven years after the due date of the return for the year the stock became worthless.